datacarpentry/semester-biology/lectures/style.md

 Basics
 ------
 * Readability is important

+* E.g.,

+    My name is Ethan.
+I am 36 years old.

+    MYnameIS          ETHAN...................
+I_AM_36 years
+                 OLD

 * Using the same style as others is important ([PEP 8](http://www.python.org/dev/peps/pep-0008/))
+* ``import this``

 Whitespace
 ----------
+* Indentation what the brain reconizes, use it regardless of language (and braces)
 * 4 space indents
 * Spaces after commas and around operators (almost always)